 Scoop out a small amount of the brown-colored fudge and roll it into a stem.
 Attach it to the vanilla fudge apple using a small amount of corn syrup.

 Use the letter embossing stamps to add phrases to your apples.
 Simply press the letters into the fudge creating your message.
-Be sure your letters are facing backwards when you look at them before you press them into the apple.
+Be sure your letters are facing backward when you look at them before you press them into the apple.
 Once you press them in, the imprinted letters will be facing forwards.

 If you make a mistake, just smash the fudge with your hands, knead it a little bit to soften it up, then re-roll it into an apple shape and repeat.

 Use a small leaf cutter or a knife or kitchen shears to cut out leaves from some green taffy.
 Use a small dab of corn syrup to attach the leaves to your apple stems.